Florida PIP or No-Fault Benefits Explained

 PIP covers reimbursement of up to 60 percent of any loss of gross income and loss of earning capacity, per individual, from inability to work proximately caused by the injury sustained by the injured person.
 In other words, if you have been injured in an auto accident and your injuries are preventing you from working, then you have an eligible claim for lost wages.

-Gross income mean any income that would have been earned by working during the time that someone was injured
+mean any income that would have been earned by working during the time that someone was injured

-Earning capacity means someone’s ability to earn in the future
+means someone's ability to earn in the future

 Also, any service for the benefit of the household that an injured person would have usually done themselves, but now has to pay someone else to do it, is also covered.
 For example, if a person can no longer clean their own house and now must hire an outside company to perform the service

 Disability benefits are to be paid at least every 2 weeks, as would be the standard for someone to receive a paycheck in a bi-weekly pay period.